Newport News Victory Arch: Building the arch

 Newport News served as a Port of Embarkation for the American armed forces during World War I. Following the Armistice, almost half a million American troops were set to return to America via the ports of the city.
 Public desire to build an arch was high, mimicking the erection of similar arches elsewhere in the country.
 While many wished the structure to be permanent, the rate at which soldiers were already returning made this unfeasible.
 It was then decided to build a temporary arch, and to revisit the idea of a permanent arch at a later date.

 Funding was achieved through public subscription drives, and work on the arch began quickly.
+Ralph Preas was a Newport News shipyard draftsman that was chosen for the job.
+Preas designed the structure to be 50 feet wide, with two bases measuring 16 square feet each and 18-foot span.
 The original building was hollow - the framework was made of brick and wood, with stucco making up the exterior.
 The arch was completed (mostly with volunteer labor) in April 1919.
 As troops returned to American soil, they were marched under the arch.
 Initial crowds were small, but with the help of the city's Welcome Home Committee, soon every ship full of soldiers was met by a large crowd of local citizens.